Textualize/textual/README.md

 Event handling in Textual is asynchronous (using `async` and `await` keywords).
 Widgets (UI components) can independently update and communicate with each other via message passing.

 Textual has more in common with modern web development than it does with [curses](<https://en.wikipedia.org/wiki/Curses_(programming_library)>); layout is done with CSS grid and (soon) the theme may be customized with CSS.
-Other techniques are borrowed from JS frameworks such as Vue and Reactive.
+Other techniques are borrowed from JS frameworks such as Vue and React.

 ## Installation